Configuration sets for groups: Introduction

-Let $G$ be a group and $k\geq 1$ be an integer number.
-The (ordered) \textit{configuration set} of $G$ (see \cite{fadell1962configuration} for the case $G$ a topological space) is the subset of the product $G^k=G\times\ldots\times G$ ($k$ times) given by
+Let $G$ be an abstract group (without additional structure), and let $k\geq 2$ be an integer.
+The $k$-th direct product of $G$, denoted by $G^k=G\times\cdots\times G$ ($k$ times), is equipped with the component-wise operation: Notation: The ordered \textit{configuration set} of $G$ is the subset of $G^k$ defined by More generally, one can consider the configuration set $F(X,k)$ of any set $X$.
+By convention $F(X,1)=X$.

+In algebraic topology, the set $F(G,k)$ has been extensively studied when $G$ is a topological space $-$ commonly referred to as the \textit{ordered configuration space}~\cite{fadell1962configuration} $-$ and particularly when $G$ is a manifold~\cite{idrissi2022}.
+However, when $G$ is treated as an abstract group endowed with the discrete topology, $F(G,k)$ becomes a discrete space with limited topological interest, and its algebraic or combinatorial structure has received little to no attention.
+This work takes a first step in that direction.